kruize/benchmarks/spring-petclinic/README.md

 ## Docker
  To deploy the benchmark use `petclinic-deploy-docker.sh`

-`./scripts/petclinic-deploy-docker.sh [Total_instances] [Petclinic_image] [JVM_ARGS]`
+`./scripts/petclinic-deploy-docker.sh [-i SERVER_INSTANCES] [-p PETCLINIC_IMAGE] [-a JVM_ARGS]`

-- **Total_instances**: Number of petclinic instances to be deployed.
+- **SERVER_INSTANCES**: Number of petclinic instances to be deployed.
 It is optional, if is not specified then by default it will be considered as 1 instance.
-- **petclinic_image**: Petclinic image to be used to deploy petclinic.
+- **PETCLINIC_IMAGE**: Petclinic image to be used to deploy petclinic.
 It is optional, if is not specified then the default image `kruize/spring_petclinic:2.2.0-jdk-11.0.8-openj9-0.21.0` will be considered for the deployment.
 - **JVM_ARGS**: JVM agruments if any

 Example to deploy petclinic application using custom image

-**`$./scripts/petclinic-deploy-docker.sh 1 spring-petclinic:latest -Xshareclasses:none`**
+**`$./scripts/petclinic-deploy-docker.sh -i 1 -p spring-petclinic:latest -a -Xshareclasses:none`**
 ```
 ~/benchmarks/spring-petclinic ~/benchmarks/spring-petclinic
 Checking prereqs...done